jsphweid/notrss/README.md

 ### Tips

 You can separate emails at your inbox by using the [+ trick](https://www.lifewire.com/easy-gmail-address-hacks-1616186).
 This works well with SES validated identities.

+# TODO

+Make a DL queue with alarm...